bdhamilton/askesis/journal.md

 ## June 11, 2024

+### 4pm

+Authentication almost done!
+One bug: when a new user registers, their name isn't passed to initial session---only their email is.
+If they log out and log back in, then they've got everything.
+I can't find where that first session is defined.
+I've tried (1) passing it to the `redirect` function in the post-to-register router, and (2) modifying the place in line 93 where the passport strategy is defined.
+I might have tried something else, too.
+But the passport strategy function is not getting called when a new user registered (tried to set a breakpoint and it never got triggered), so that can't be it.
+It could still be the `redirect` function, but I'm not sure how to properly pass an argument along.
+That's worth more exploration.

 ### 8:30am

 Okay, I've finished a thorough pass through all of the code to clean it, simplify it, and comment it up.
 There are a few things I'm not in love with (e.g., the repetition of the same data functions in all of the get routes, the variables names for that data), but I think it's reasonably good.
 I also did take care of the no-updating-future-dates problem by adding some logic in the template itself.
 It only writes a form if the date is in the past.